About Dry Drayton

 Mammals

 Muntjac deer can often be seen on the road verge between Madingley and Dry Drayton.
 Foxes are more often smelt than seen.
 Badgers are here, but a rarer sight.
 Squirrels and Rabbits are much in evidence.
+A small number of black mutations of the grey squirrel can be seen in the village.

 Dry Drayton Nature Notes for: January | February | March | April | May | June | July | August | September | October | November | December